Skip to content

 • Performance: All that abstraction can introduce overhead.

 • Critics: Often criticized for encouraging mutable state (which leads to bugs) and for creating rigid class structures that are hard to refactor.
-Adhering to SOLID principles is often recommended.
+Adhering to SOLID principles and using appropriate design patterns is often cited.

 Examples: Haskell, Elixir, Scala, F#, (increasingly) JavaScript/TypeScript.